Chapter 4 Nonlinear Dynamics in One Dimension

 theme(legend.position = "bottom")

-The trajectory plot (bottom) reveals the S-shaped logistic curve familiar from biology textbooks.
+The trajectory plot (bottom) reveals the S-shaped logistic curve familiar from biology.
 Regardless of initial conditions, all populations eventually settle at carrying capacity.

 4.4 Beyond Simple Equilibrium: Bistable Systems

-Not all nonlinear systems are as well-behaved as the logistic equation.
-Consider a more complex ecological scenario where a population faces an Allee effect—individuals struggle to survive when population density is too low (perhaps they can’t find mates or defend against predators effectively).
+Not all nonlinear systems are as well-behaved.
+Consider a more complex ecological scenario where a population faces an Allee effect—individuals struggle when density is too low (perhaps they can’t find mates or defend against predators effectively).

 \[\frac{dN}{dt} = rN\left(\frac{N}{A} - 1\right)\left(1 - \frac{N}{K}\right)\]